 - Cognitive attention, which means your mind is elsewhere.

-Distraction also remains a major concern among younger drivers, with roughly a quarter of all distracted motorists involved in fatal crashes being between the ages of 20 to 29.
-But make no mistake about it, distraction is a problem that affects motorists of all ages.
+According to the CDC, distracted driving killed 3,142 people in 2019 – a 10% increase from 2018.
+It is most common among adults, with 25% of distracted drivers involved in fatal crashes between the ages of 20 to 29.
+But make no mistake about it, motorists of all ages engage in distractions.

 Some of the most common driver distractions:

 - Talking or texting on a cell phone